20 wrinkly dog breeds

 (Image credit: Getty Images)

-With their lion’s mane, impressive furriness and deep wrinkles on their mane, these adorable dogs have a regal manner and an affectionate nature that makes them impossible to not fall in love with.
+With their lion’s mane, impressive furriness, and deep wrinkles on their mane, these adorable dogs have a regal manner and an affectionate nature that makes them impossible not to fall in love with them.
 While they may be small, they can be opinionated and stubborn, so a firm but loving hand is imperative with this breed.

 9. Bullmastiff